Tressa-Millering/Pill-Puzzle-Analysis/README.md

 ## Data Structures Used

-SG1 primarily relies on NumPy arrays to store simulation results & perform calculations.
+The script primarily relies on NumPy arrays to store simulation results & perform calculations.

 **Global Structures:**